NicholasBallard/random-password/README.md

 # Random Password Generator

-Browser `suggest password` features are great, but still work to access, then copy/paste into a password database app.
+Browser "suggest password" features are great, but are still too much work to access, then copy/paste into a password database app.

 Also, plenty of sites block this functionality.
 I'm talking to you, Unity password reset page...